 This training tool was developed within the European Joint Action CHRODIS +, a 3-year project in which 42 partners, representing 21 European countries, collaborate to implement good practices in the working lives of those with chronic diseases.
 The tool draws on international research and on best practices related to inclusion in the work sector and to the health assessment of organizations.
 It was developed with the advice and support of a large group of international experts, including policy-makers, practitioners, unions, researchers, patient associations, other relevant stakeholders and representatives of various international agencies.
-It is built upon the work of the EU Pathways project (www.path-ways.eu), of international reports and recommendations and on scientific reviews aiming at identifying existing training tools for employers [1].
+It is built upon the EU Pathways (www.pathwaysproject.eu), of international reports and recommendations and on scientific reviews aiming at identifying existing training tools for employers [1].